 Pro-competitive policies and the OECD

 The OECD takes account of competition across the range of its policy advice and encourages governments to assess their own policies for opportunities to enhance competition.
 The Competition Committee and its working parties have published several best practice roundtables on pro-competitive policy reform.
-The OECD Competition Assessment Toolkit provides a framework for assessing policies’ competitive effect.
+The OECD Competition Assessment Toolkit provides a framework for assessing policies’ competitive effects.

 In addition, the OECD provides it for governments’ own use through OECD capacity building events and on occasion through direct assistance with implementation.